 iCOASST demonstrated the capability of the methods being developed in two contrasting pilot sites.
 The results of the modelling the Deben estuary and open coast are given here

-The Suffolk coast in eastern England, has a north-south orientated coast facing the North Sea.
-It is characterised by fairly small tides, a bimodal wave climate with waves from the north-east and south-east and coarse grained gravel beaches such as the Orfordness shingle complex.
-There are a number of small estuaries and more ephemeral lagoons.
+The Suffolk coast, eastern England, is north-south orientated and borders the southern North Sea.
+It is characterised by fairly small tides (spring tide range varies from 1.9 m in north Suffolk to 3.6 m in the south), a bimodal wave climate with waves predominately from the north-east and south, and sand-gravel beaches.
+In places, large accumulations of gravel form distinct beach-ridge forelands, such as the Orfordness shingle complex.
+There are a number of small estuaries and barrier-fronted lagoons (Figure 1).

 The suite of work conducted on the Suffolk coast as part of the iCOASST Project, included the development of a Coastal and Estuarine System Map of the entire Suffolk coast (available at: http://www.channelcoast.org/data_management/online_data_catalogue/), a model composition in southern Suffolk (outlined below) and a series of participatory workshops with stakeholders (e.g., French et al., 2016; Van Maanen et al., 2016).
 There are also analyses of coastal change (Burningham, 2015; Burningham and French; 2014; 2015; 2017; French and Burningham, 2015; Horrillo-Caraballo et al., 2015), and model development and application (Karunarathna et al., 2017; Thornhill et al., 2015; van Maanen et al., 2015; Walkden et al., 2015).